Frame of Mind

 • What are the categories?

-We have three categories:
+We have two categories:

 • How are the winners chosen?